Tests and treatments

 Treatment

-To allow for the therapeutic effect to be monitored, both your quality of life and exercise capacity are measured before treatment is initiated.
-This is done by means of a questionnaire and a walking test.
-The iron deficiency is supplemented by infusion.
+To allow for monitoring of the therapeutic effect, both your quality of life and exertion capacity are measured before the treatment is started.
+This is measured with of a questionnaire and a walking test.
+The iron deficiency is supplemented with an infusion.
 This iron infusion takes 30 minutes.
-While it is being administered, your blood pressure and pulse rate will be checked regularly.
+During administration, your blood pressure and pulse will be monitored regularly.

-If you experience any discomfort, let the nurse know straight away.
+Do you experience any discomfort?
+Please let the nurse know immediately.

 Risks